jbcodeforce/flink-studies/flink-sql/01-confluent-kafka-local-flink/README.md

 confluent kafka cluster describe <cluster-id>
 ```

-* Use the local docker compose with just task manager, job manager and SQL client containers
+* Use the local same local docker compose with just task manager, job manager and SQL client containers
-* Create a table to connect to Kafka Streams
+* Create a table to connect to Kafka change the attributes with API_KEY, API_SECRETS and BOOTSTRAP_SERVER

 ```sql
 CREATE TABLE pageviews_kafka (